* This is the Consumer Version. *

 Snoring also appears to run in families.

-For doctors, the main goal is identifying people who are at high risk of OSA.
-Most people who snore do not have OSA.
+For doctors, the main goal of evaluation is identifying people who are at high risk of obstructive sleep apnea.
+Most people who snore do not have obstructive sleep apnea (OSA).
 However, most people with OSA do snore.

 People with warning signs should see a doctor at some point because testing may be needed.
 Timing of the appointment is not critical and can be when mutually convenient.